SargisYonan/snOS/README.md

 raise event flags and trigger thread executions on a remote system also running snOS.

 ## How to use snOS
-Setting up snOS for you environment is as simple as writing a couple of port subroutines.
+Setting up snOS for you environment is as simple as writing a couple of port subroutines and setting up a serial link.
 ### Setup Overview
 <dl>
 <dt>Layer 1: The Physical Layer</dt>